pavanpatelgs27/Electricity_Billing_System/README.md

-# Electricity_Billing_System
+# Electricity-Billing-System
 Electricity billing system project is built using Java , Swing and MySQL .
 We used Java for Backend , Swing for UI  and MySQL  as Database..